Pierlam/Lexerow/README.md

 End OnExcel
 ```

-You can also manage easily errors occuring during compilation or during the execution of scripts.
+From a technical point of view, you can manage easily errors occuring during compilation or during the execution of scripts.

 ```